tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 * A `1/4` chance of getting a hash that starts with `00`;
 * A `1/1024` chance of getting a hash that starts with `0000000000`.

 The only way to find a nonce that returns the desired value is to repeatedly try random values.
 The miner node that finds an answer has most probably tried a large number of times.
-Finding the number is considered as evidence of considerable effort, or proof that a lot of work must have been invested in the search.
+Finding the number is considered evidence of considerable effort, or proof that a lot of work must have been invested in the search.
 This is why the process is called *Proof-of-Work*.

 <HighlightBox type="info">